swcarpentry/shell-novice/_episodes/03-create.md

 This time it tells us that it can't find `quotes.txt` in the current directory, but it does find the copy in `thesis` that we didn't delete.

-> ## What's In A Name?
->
-> You may have noticed that all of Nelle's files' names are "something dot
-> something", and in this part of the lesson, we always used the extension
-> `.txt`.
-This is just a convention: we can call a file `mythesis` or
-> almost anything else we want.
-However, most people use two-part names
-> most of the time to help them (and their programs) tell different kinds
-> of files apart.
-The second part of such a name is called the
-> **filename extension**, and indicates
-> what type of data the file holds: `.txt` signals a plain text file, `.pdf`
-> indicates a PDF document, `.cfg` is a configuration file full of parameters
-> for some program or other, `.png` is a PNG image, and so on.
->
-> This is just a convention, albeit an important one.
-Files contain
-> bytes: it's up to us and our programs to interpret those bytes
-> according to the rules for plain text files, PDF documents, configuration
-> files, images, and so on.
->
-> Naming a PNG image of a whale as `whale.mp3` doesn't somehow
-> magically turn it into a recording of whalesong, though it *might*
-> cause the operating system to try to open it with a music player
-> when someone double-clicks it.
-{: .callout}

 > ## Renaming Files
 >